jbossorg/nx3-maven-central-deploy/README.md

 ### Filtering Artifacts
 You may have a big repository with released content and want to deploy only part of it to Maven Central.
 Or you want to split your deployment to several smaller deployments, so that possible validation errors are reported in Jira projects of the specific responsible teams.
 Whatever is your intention **Filter** field in the task configuration is your friend.

+There are two fields you can use to filter artifacts - *Content Selector* and freeform text *Filter*.
+With content selector you simply use one of the content selectors defined in Nexus.
+More information can be found on the [official Sonatype web site](https://help.sonatype.com/en/content-selectors.html).

+While the selectors are useful, they do not allow using tags and some other combinations, so for these cases we have the freeform *Filter* field.
 You can filter by group, artifact, version, tag name and tag attribute.
 You can also search without specifying the search field, and in that case the plugin will search for artifacts, that have this text in group, artifact or version.

 | Field    | Operators      | Example             | Description                                                                                                                                                                                                                                                                                                                                                                   |
 |----------|----------------|---------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|